nuxt-community/axios-module/docs/helpers.md

 Use this when you need a dynamic runtime url.
 Otherwise use config and environment variables.

+**NOTE:** When calling `setBaseURL`, it globally set's baseURL for session (one SSR request or browser tab) so it is adviced to only call it in application entrypoint with a plugin not in components.
+Subeffects can cause breaking other requests!

 Parameters:

 * **baseURL**: Base URL which is used and prepended to make requests in server side.